viviRbi/vyNote/readme.md

 # DevOps + Linux + AWS
 # DevOps
 1. What is DevOps?
 What is the goal of various DevOps processes?
+- DevOps is a set of practices that combines software development and IT operations.
+- It aims to shorten the systems development life cycle and provide continuous delivery

 2. Explain CI/CD.
 What is the difference between Continuous Deployment and Continuous Delivery?
+- continuous integration/ continuous deployment
+- Continuous Integration is the automation of builds.
+3 pillars: the builds be repeatable, consistent, and available
+- COntinuos Deployment: the deployment; the actual installation and distribution
+- Continuous Delivery is the automation of steps to safely get changes into production.
+- Where Continuous Deployment focuses on the actual deployment, Continuous Delivery focuses on the release and release strategy

 3. What tools have you used to achieve CI/CD?
 Explain how youve setup and used them